No Bounds is thrilled to announce our 6th edition this year to be held across 11 venues in the heart of Sheffield, UK.

-Hope Works will host live performances from dBridge, The Black Dog, Deena Abdelwahed, Lyzza and Grove.
-New and rare b2b's such as SHERELLE b2b Kode 9, Batu b2b Skee Mask plus a stellar raft of the scenes top DJs including Helena Hauff, Job Jobse, India Jordan, Saoirse, Scratchclart and TSVI.
-Breakthrough and upcoming talent are aplenty as always with a choice selection of the UK's finest with Nia Archives, LCY, Tim Reaper, Tom Boogizm and Blasha & Allatt representing some of the most exciting angles the UK has to offer in 2022.
+There is stellar raft of the scenes top DJs including Helena Hauff, LTJ Bukem, Job Jobse, I.JORDAN, Saoirse, Scratchclart and TSVI.
+Breakthrough and upcoming talent are aplenty as always with a choice selection of the UK's finest with Nia Archives, LCY, Tim Reaper, Tom Boogizm, Lupini and Blasha & Allatt representing some of the most exciting angles the UK has to offer in 2022.

 Hope Works & No Bounds once again announces a cast of local residents that stay true to its vision, 96 Back, Diessa, Gracie T, Lupini, Rian Treanor, Tim Reaper, Skari & Zeki, all boundary pushing electronic musicians and selectors in their own right, plus Pattern + Push winner, Sheffield rapper Sarinity Jones.

-The 2022 program leads with two major pieces of work exploring new technologies, yet with a collective and collaborative approach, as well as cross continental musical dialogues.
+The 2022 program leads with major pieces of work exploring new technologies, yet with a collective and collaborative approach, as well as cross continental musical dialogues.
 "Patterns in between intelligences" is an interdisciplinary group of artists, consisting of the live coders Alex McLean and Lizzie Wilson, the e-Textile designer Mika Satomi and the performers Deva Schubert and Juan Felipe Amaya Gonzalez.
 Using AI they explore a ritualist and spiritual dimension to ask, "CAN AI BE USED TO TRANSCEND ITSELF?"
 Also, No Bounds is excited to continue our commissioned work with Mark Fell and Rian Treanor and the development of their groundbreaking multiplayer music website intersymmetric.xyz.
-The project launches at No Bounds 2022 with a performance featuring groups in Rotherham and Kampala, outputting straight into the festival Sound System in real time, peak time.
+The project launches at No Bounds 2022 with a performance featuring groups of kids in Rotherham and Kampala, using the website to make music collaboratively on their mobile phones, outputting straight into the festival Sound System in real time, peak time.
 This brings people together forming new musical dialogues and cross-continental collaboration.

-More artists will be announced in phase 2, including even more killer b2b DJ sets along with all venues, daytime programme elements including the No Bounds trademark workshops, talks, panels, visual art, wellness strands and more commissioned works.
+More info will be announced soon, including detail on all venues, daytime programme elements including the No Bounds trademark workshops, talks, panels, visual art, wellness strands and detail on the new commissioned works at our new sites mentioned above.
 But for now, join us in our excitement as we begin the build towards our 6th edition.
 Transcend.